Qiskit/qiskit-addon-sqd/README.md

 ##### Choosing subspace dimensions

 The choice of the subspace dimension affects the accuracy and runtime of the eigenstate solver.
 The larger the subspace the more accurate the calculation, at the cost of increasing the runtime and memory requirements.
-It is not known *a priori* the optimal subspace size, thus a convergence study with the subspace dimension may be performed, as described in this [example](docs/how_tos/choose_subspace_dimension.ipynb).
+The optimal subspace size for a given system is not known, thus a convergence study with the subspace dimension may be performed as described in this [example](docs/how_tos/choose_subspace_dimension.ipynb).

 ##### The subspace dimension is set indirectly

 In this package, the user controls the number of bitstrings (see the `samples_per_batch` argument in [`qiskit_addon_sqd.subsampling.postselect_and_subsample()`](qiskit_addon_sqd/subsampling.py)) contained in each subspace.
-The value of this argument determines an upper bound to the subspace dimension in the case of quantum chemistry applications.
+The value of this argument sets an upper bound to the subspace dimension in the case of quantum chemistry applications.
 See this [example](docs/how_tos/select_open_closed_shell.ipynb) for more details.

 ----------------------------------------------------------------------------------------------------